FirstTestStation/FTS_InterconnectIOBox_OpenTAP_Plugin/README.md

 - Clone the plugin repository.
 - Load the `.csproj` file from the GitHub repository.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).

 ## Support